-- Looked After Children (LAC) and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - Children who live within the catchment area\ at the closing date for applications and who at the time of admission will have a brother or sister\\ attending the school. - Children who live outside the catchment area at the closing date for applications and who at the time of admission will have a brother or sister attending the school. - Children who are currently attending St Chad's C of E Nursery & Infant School (Gordon Road, Derby DE23 6WR) as the main feeder school to Hardwick Primary School. - Other children who live in the catchment area at the time for admission (the Academy will assess applications from the address the parents are living at the closing date and will reassess applications on the National Offer Date). - Other children who live outside the catchment area.
+- Looked After Children (LAC) and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted or became subject to a child arrangement order or special guardianship order. - 2.
+Children who live within the catchment area\ at the closing date for applications and who at the time of admission will have a sibling\\ attending the school. - 3.
+Children who live outside the catchment area at the closing date for applications and who at the time of admission will have a sibling attending the school. - 4.
+Children who are currently attending St Chad's C of E Nursery & Infant School (Gordon Road, Derby DE23 6WR) as the main feeder school to Hardwick Primary School. - 5.
+Other children who live in the catchment area at the time for admission (the Academy will assess applications from the address the parents are living at the closing date and will reassess applications on the National Offer Date). - 6.
+Other children who live outside the catchment area.